 Electronic signatures and the Contract and Commercial Law Act 2017

-Amending the Contract and Commercial Law Act 2017 so that the provisions in that Act relating to electronic signatures apply to security agreements containing powers of attorney.
+The Contract and Commercial Law Act 2017 was amended so that the provisions in that Act relating to electronic signatures apply to security agreements containing powers of attorney.
 This change applies retrospectively from 21 March 2020.

 - News item — Safe harbour for company directors to expire, published 28 August 2020